UKHomeOffice/engineering-guidance-and-standards/docs/patterns/docs-as-code.md

   A newer offering that also provides gov.uk styling and easy to configure search functionality.

   The [Home Office docs-as-code template](https://github.com/UKHomeOffice/eleventy-docs-as-code-template) is a good starting point for a site with Home Office branding.
+It replicates the base configuration and additional styles applied to this engineering guidance and standards site, resulting in a similar look and feel.

 Example of Home Office documentation using this option : - [DECS developer documentation](https://ukhomeoffice.github.io/hocs/get-started/)